christosgalano/terraform-template-repo/README.md

 Your feedback and contributions are essential!
 Let's work together to make the terraform-template-repo even better:

-- **Share your experience:** I would love to hear how the terraform-template-repo has improved your workflow and projects.
+- **Share your experience:** We would love to hear how the terraform-template-repo has improved your workflow and projects.
 Share your success stories and suggestions with me.

 - **Contribute improvements:** Your ideas can make a significant impact.
 Contribute new features, enhance documentation, and optimize workflows to help us build a more powerful repository.

 - **Report issues:** If you come across any bugs or inconsistencies, please report them to me.
-Provide detailed information, so I can swiftly address and resolve the issues.
+Provide detailed information, so we can swiftly address and resolve the issues.

 - **Spread the word:** Help me reach a wider audience by sharing the terraform-template-repo with others who can benefit from it.
 Together, we can build a vibrant community and share our collective knowledge.

 Join the conversation, collaborate, and let your voice be heard!
-I value your input and eagerly anticipate the amazing projects you will create using this template repository.
+We value your input and eagerly anticipate the amazing projects you will create using this template repository.

+More regarding contributing to this repository can be found in [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## License